lugu/qiloop/doc/NOTES.md

 ## Services

-The list of the services on the bus can be query using a service (service directory).
+The list of services on the bus can be query using a service (service directory).
 This makes this bus discoverable.
 Each service exposes the list of its methods, signals and properties.

 ### Service Server (ID 0)